India pharma investors think small as U.S. compliance woes hit heavyweights

 “The market is so huge, they can’t afford to lose it.”

-Investors also rushed to subscribe last week to the initial public offering of Alkem Laboratories Ltd, which gets about three-quarters of its sales from India.
+Investors also rushed to subscribe last week to the initial public offering of Alkem Laboratories Ltd IPO-ALKE.BO, which gets about three-quarters of its sales from India.
 It raised over $200 million after pricing the offer at the top end of the indicated range.
+(Editing by Clara Ferreira Marques and Miral Fahmy)